Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard-beta.md

 #### pKey

 A unique, auto-generated identifier for a mobile app configured in Adobe Campaign Standard.
 After you've configured this extension in Launch, you will need to configure your Launch mobile property in Adobe Campaign Standard.
-When the configuration in Campaign is successful, pKeys will be automatically generated, per Campaign Standard instance, and configured in Launch Campaign extension for successful validation.
+When the configuration in Campaign is successful, pKey will be automatically generated, per Campaign Standard instance, and configured in Launch Campaign extension for successful validation.

 {% hint style="info" %}
 Need help connecting your Launch mobile property with your Campaign Standard mobile app?
 For more information, see [Configuring a mobile application using Adobe Experience Platform SDKs](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html).
 {% endhint %}

-#### MCIAS Endpoint
+#### MCIAS Region

-{% hint style="info" %}
-Trying to find your MCIAS endpoint URL?
-Contact your beta manager.
-{% endhint %}

-Select an MCIAS endpoint based on the region where your customer is located or enter a custom endpoint.
+Select an MCIAS region based on where your customer is located or enter a custom endpoint.
 The SDK retrieves all in-app messaging rules and definition payloads from this endpoint.

 {% hint style="warning" %}

-For this extension, the MCIAS endpoint URL should be typed in **without** the `http://` or `https://` and **cannot** end with a forward slash.
+For this extension, the custom MCIAS endpoint URL should be typed in **without** the `http://` or `https://` and **cannot** end with a forward slash.

 {% endhint %}